RolandMunsil/ParadigmFileExtractor/Filesystem details.md

 # File System Structure

+(Note: whenever I refer to a game, I'm always referring to all of its releases unless I specifically say otherwise.)

 The file system for Paradigm's N64 games is, overall, pretty simple.
 At a certain point in the ROM, there's a file table which lists the locations of all the files, and then immediately after that are all the files.
-Most of the games have nothing else in them after the last file, except for some releases of AeroFighters Assault and Pilotwings 64 - I don't know if this extra data is more code or some sort of special file.
+Most of the games have nothing else in them after the last file, except for Pilotwings 64 - I don't know if this extra data is more code or some sort of special file.

 Note that there isn't any consistent, easy-to-locate pointer to the file table - it's loaded in different places in each game and in many or all cases is generated directly by the code (as opposed to being copied from somewhere in the ROM).
 Thankfully, it's easy to find by looking for its header.